 5. Is this something that a stay-at-home mom can do in her limited amount of time?
 Is the work flexible?

-A work-from-home mom can easily scope part time and bring in some nice extra money working around nap times, school activities, and other parenting responsibilities.
+A work-from-home mom can easily scope part-time and bring in some nice extra money working around nap times, school activities, and other parenting responsibilities.
 Some reporters require scopists to listen to a full audio recording of the job as they edit.
-Even though this work is slower going (and higher-paying), a scopist could work two, two and a half days a week and bring in more $1,000 a month.
+Even though this work is slower going (and higher-paying), a scopist could work two, two and a half days a week and bring in more than $1,000 a month.
 Especially since daycare has become so expensive, many moms find it difficult to make more than what she has to pay the babysitter.
 What’s the point?

 Since regular turnaround time is about a week, it is easy to fit work in around other obligations.
 And even if a lot of work comes in at one time, I always recommend that every grad “buddy-up” with another grad or two so they can help cover each other’s clients when necessary.
 As long as work goes in on time, scoping can be wonderfully flexible.